dynamicmemory/assembly-todo/README.md

 Which im happy about as I had a new idea for my next project I wanna do.. a tool for something I use every day.
 Unsure if ill write it in assembly or C, anyway im getting off topic.

+<b><u><h3>1st of July, 2025<h3><u><b><br><br>
+Im not sure if i worked on this yesterday and just didnt write here... highly likely.
+Ive been so busy, onto whats happening in the project though.
+So I think I wrote the delete functionality yesterday and completely destroyed the program.
+Today I came in and fixed it.
+Delete works though I was stuck for about an hour and a half trying to figure out if my int converter was working... turns out it was and it was edi getting pummelled by another function that was throwing all the calculations I was trying to do on it off.
+It just took so long to keep narrowing down each piece...
+I wrote to much at once will limited testing... kinda like what i just did with the writetostdout function.... which I will fix tomorrow at which point this project will be finished...
+I gotta say, I like GAS alot, NASM has werid quirks to it, GAS feels right, but I learnt on it, so thats why I feel like that I guess.
+I feel a little shakey on how im refferencing registers, GAS feels more intuitive again, but also again, im just used to it.
+Im probably just being biased, anyway, hopefully tomorrow this one gets put to sleep and I move onto more uni work and maybe that tool I was talking about building.